Editor's note: This post was updated in June 2020 with fresh content and insights.

 If your product tour’s goal is to onboard new users, it’s clear who you should target.
 But what about improving feature adoption for all users?
 New users may not know your product enough to care about new features in the same way that power users would.

-For example, this announcement from LinkedIn is targeted to returning users, which makes plenty of sense.
-But if this modal had been shown to new users who don’t yet know their way around the UI, this information provides little value.
+For example, this new feature walkthrough was shown to returning GoToWebinar users, which makes plenty of sense.
+But if this message had town to new users who don’t yet know their way around the core UI, his information may not provide the same value and might actually overwhelm and deter action.

 3. Choose the best UI pattern for the job